Moravian-Silesian Region: Geography

 The geography of the region varies considerably, comprising many land forms from lowlands to high mountains whose summits lie above the tree line.

 In the west lie the Hrubý Jeseník mountains, with the highest mountain of the region (and all Moravia), Praděd, rising 1491 m.
 The mountains are heavily forested, with many spectacular places and famous spas such as Karlova Studánka and Jeseník, so are very popular with tourists.
 Also, several ski resorts are there, including Červenohorské Sedlo and Ovčárna, with long-lasting snow cover.
 The Hrubý Jeseník mountains slowly merge into the rolling hills of the Nízký Jeseníks and Oderské Vrchy, rising to 800 m at Slunečná and 680 m at Fidlův Kopec, respectively.

 To the east, the landscape gradually descends into the Moravian Gate valley with the Bečva and Oder Rivers.
 The former flows to the south-west, the latter to the north-east, where the terrain spreads into the flat Ostrava Basin and Opava Hilly Land, where most of the population lives.
 The region's heavy industry, which has been in decline for the last decade, is located there, too, benefiting from huge deposits of hard coal.
 The confluence of the Odra and Olza is the lowest point of the region, at 195 m.

-To the south-east, towards the Slovakian border, the landscape sharply rises into the Moravian-Silesian Beskids, with its highest mountain Lysá hora at 1323 m, which is the place with the highest annual rainfall in the Czech Republic, 1500 mm a year.
+To the south-east, towards the Slovak border, the landscape sharply rises into the Moravian-Silesian Beskids, with its highest mountain Lysá hora at 1323 m, which is the place with the highest annual rainfall in the Czech Republic, 1500 mm a year.
 The mountains are heavily forested and serve as a holiday resort for the industrial north.